-We are trying a new approach this year of switching the responsibility from you to your student.
+However, we have put the responsibility for registering mentored work on your students.
 Please direct your student to the tab “Registering URCW Activity“.
-There are separate forms to complete depending on whether they are signing up to register an independent project you are mentoring them through, reporting on a conference presentation, or a journal publication.
+There are separate forms to complete depending on whether they are signing up to register an independent project you are mentoring them through, reporting on a conference presentation, competition, or publication.

 Thank you for your support of undergraduate research and creative works.